sakshamgupta2001/CognoRise-Infotech/About Repository.md

-# Data Analysis Intern at Cognorise Infotech
+# Data Analysis Internship at Cognorise Infotech
 Welcome to the GitHub repository for the Data Analysis Intern position at Cognorise Infotech!
 This repository contains all the resources, code, and documentation related to the internship program.

 ## Introduction